Arrow is just the dot version while accessing elements of a struct/class that is a pointer instead of a reference.

 Why parenthesis are in use?

-is standard member access operator that has a higher precedence than *
+. is standard member access operator that has a higher precedence than * pointer operator.

 To make the compiler know that dereference acts on the struct, but not on the element, the parethesis have to be added properly.